scrapy/scrapy/docs/experimental/images.rst

 .. class:: BaseImagesPipeline

+   :class:`~scrapy.contrib.pipeline.media.MediaPipeline` descendant that
-   :class:`~scrapy.contrib.pipeline.MediaPipeline` descendant that implements image downloading and thumbnail generation logic.
+   implements image downloading and thumbnail generation logic.

    This pipeline tries to minimize network transfers and image processing, doing stat of the images and determining if image is new, uptodate or